Wright resigns as Villanova coach, Neptune takes over

 During Wright’s tenure, he coached several future NBA stars, including Kyle Lowry, Jalen Brunson, Mikal Bridges, and Saddiq Bey.

-“Ohhhhhhh thats tough !!! @kyleneptune WELL DESERVED,” Bridges, now a star with the Phoenix Suns, tweeted.
+”Ohhhhhhh thats tough !!! (at)kyleneptune WELL DESERVED,” Bridges, now a star with the Phoenix Suns, tweeted.

 Wright was hired as head coach at Hofstra and went 207-122 with two NCAA Tournament appearances in seven seasons.
 Hired in 2001 to replace Steve Lappas, the Wildcats went to the NIT in Wright’s first three seasons.